UBS manager greeted rogue trader admission with disbelief

-LONDON One of Kweku Adoboli's bosses said he reacted with disbelief when he heard that the alleged UBS UBSN.VX rogue trader, a close colleague, had confessed to unauthorised deals which cost the Swiss bank $2.3 billion, a British court heard on Wednesday.
+LONDON, Sept 19 One of Kweku Adoboli's bosses said he reacted with disbelief when he heard that the alleged UBS rogue trader, a close colleague, had confessed to unauthorised deals which cost the Swiss bank $2.3 billion, a British court heard on Wednesday.

 Ronald Greenidge, head of European cash trading at UBS in London, also said Adoboli had revealed he had an opportunity to close down his fraudulent deals at no cost to the bank weeks before the losses came to light, but had failed to do so.